HL7 Frequently Asked Questions

 HL7 refers to data formats and standards used to structure and share medical data and patient health information (PHI).
 HL7 messages include information about specific medical or administrative events and are fundamental to interoperability.
 HL7 standards (e.g., V2, V3, CDA, FHIR) are created and supported by the non-profit standards organization Health Level Seven International.
 HL7 V2 is the most widely used version of the standard in healthcare.

 What is HL7?

 HL7 is a language that enables the standard, consistent and uniform exchange and processing of health-related information between systems.
 HL7 standards are developed and maintained by the healthcare IT standard-setting authority HL7 International.
-HL7 Version 2 is the most widely used messaging standard.
+HL7 Version 2 or HL7 V2 is the most widely used messaging standard, there is also an HL7 V3.
 It facilitates the exchange of high volumes of pre-defined patient and clinical data across healthcare applications reliably.

 What is an HL7 Message?

 Each HL7 message indicates the healthcare trigger event defined by the HL7 Standard.
 It defines the specific healthcare information being exchanged in each message type.
 The HL7 Standard identifies hundreds of data elements for communicating patient demographic, clinical, and financial information and describes the specific set or combination of segments that make up a properly formed message.

 What are the Most Popular HL7 Message Types?

 Each HL7 message sends information about a particular event – such as a patient admission via ADT (Admit, Discharge, Transfer).
 Message types have different sub-types.
 For example, there are over 50 different sub-types of ADT messages.
 Common HL7 message types include:

 3. BAR – Add or change billing account

 4. DFT – Detailed financial transaction